eichemberger/another-validator/README.md

 ## Available methods

-Each validator has four common methods:
+Each validator has three common methods:

 - `isValid(inpput)` - Returns `true` if the input meets the requirements, otherwise returns `false`.
 - `validate(input)` - Throws an error if the input does not meet the requirements.
 The error object contains information about all the errors.
-You should use this method if you want to get detailed information about the errors.
 - `getErrorMessages(input)` - Returns an array of error messages.
 It does not throw an error.

 `SchemaValidator` and `ArrayValidator` have a `getErrors(input)` method that returns an object with the error messages.

-You should use `getErros` if you want to get detailed information about the errors.
+You should use `getErrors` if you want to get detailed information about the errors.

 ### Validator